ksator/netbox_automation/README.md

 This repository uses Python to:

 - Automation content to configure an existing Netbox server
-- Automation content to generate a dynamic ansible inventory from Netbox API
+- Automation content to generate an ansible inventory file from Netbox API
 - Automation content to  generate yaml variables for Jinja templates from Netbox API

 This repository doesnt install Netbox.
 You still need to install Netbox yourself.